 A person will show different symptoms depending on the drug they are overdosing on.
 Some drugs have more severe symptoms than others.
-For instance, opioid overdose is likely to cause death faster than an alcohol overdose.
+For instance, opioid overdose is likely to cause complications more quickly than an alcohol overdose.

 Despite the disparities in the symptoms, you can check for:

 - Shallow breathing, coma, respiratory arrest, and weak pulses.
-These are symptoms that an overdose on a central nervous depressant will bring about
+These are symptoms that can indicate an overdose on a central nervous depressant.

-- Hyperthermia, seizures, cardiovascular shocks, hypertension, and arrhythmia for stimulants
+- Hyperthermia, seizures, cardiovascular shocks, hypertension, and arrhythmia for stimulant overdoses.

-- Inhalants depress the central nervous system, causes stupor, and induces coma when overdosing on them
+- Inhalant overdose can depress the central nervous system, cause stupor, and induce a coma.

-A drug overdose can be a potential source of trauma for the victim.
-That is why it is good to treat both the overdose and its after-effects.
+Medical care is necessary in the case of a drug overdose.
+Some medications can help reverse the effects of an overdose and can prevent death or other complications.
+Additionally, a drug overdose can be a potential source of trauma for the victim.
+That is why it is essential to treat both the overdose and its effects.